 A diet high in saturated and trans fat is unhealthy because it tends to raise LDL cholesterol levels.

-- Being overweight, or obesity
+- Overweight or obesity

 - Physical inactivity

-Total blood (or serum) cholesterol score
+Total blood cholesterol

-Your doctor can recommend treatment approaches accordingly.
+Your health care professional can recommend treatment approaches based on your risk.